Efficient Learning of Object Placement with Intra-Category Transfer: Introduction

 \section{Introduction}

-Humans excel at teaching each other various skills efficiently.
+\IEEEPARstart{H}{umans} excel at teaching each other various skills efficiently.
 Whether it is setting tables, changing bicycle brakes, or furnishing a room, we can guide another person to proficiency within a handful of training sessions.
-In contrast, learning from large datasets~\cite{Bahl2023,chi2024diffusion,chisari2024learning} has yielded impressive manipulation results on a variety of tasks.
-However, the requirement for vast amounts of data limits widespread adoption and lacks human efficiency in skill acquisition~\cite{chisari2022correct}.
+Deep learning on large datasets has yielded impressive manipulation results on a variety of tasks~\cite{Bahl2023,chi2024diffusion,chisari2024learning}.
+However, the requirement for vast amounts of data by these methods prevents them from achieving human-like efficiency in skill acquisition~\cite{chisari2022correct}.

-Recently, large pretrained perception models have been used to efficiently learn manipulation skills by making use of reliable features while maintaining simple model representations.
-This approach has proven effective in works such as~\cite{gao2023kvil,heppert2024ditto,von2023treachery}, which demonstrate one-shot or few-shot learning of manipulation skills with successful transfer to different scenes.
-These achievements support the concept of object-centric task learning, as proposed in~\cite{mao2023learning,guo2023learning,von2024art}.
-These works advocate for dividing long manipulation tasks into a series of changing contact states to facilitate efficient learning.

-While~\cite{mao2023learning} demonstrates how a single demonstration can be used in combination with simulation to efficiently learn effective control primitives, \cite{guo2023learning} shows that it is feasible to teach a real robot to perform a simple pick-and-place task from a single demonstration, provided that the observed human actions can be successfully mapped onto the robot's available skills by leveraging vision foundation models.
-Inspired by these works, we are looking to support long-horizon manipulation by learning where objects should be during key moments of a long-horizon tasks from minimal training examples ($\leq 5$).
-These models should be robust to changes of object instances within the same class.